Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

-It may be of interest to know that of the previously unissued cherished nmber plate 1 A sold at the first classic DVLA auction in 1989 for £160,000 on the hammer!
+Quite the history!
+What figure the plates changed hands for this time is not clear, but 1 A initially sold at the very first classic DVLA auction back in 1989 for £160,000 on the hammer!

 Another interesting example came from a customer of ours, Philip Walton of Newcastle-upon-Tyne who provided us with lots of interesting information about his late fathers car.
 Mr. Walton sent us photographs and magazine articles about his father's career as a well-known rally driver in the 1950's and early '60's.
 He entered the Monte Carlo rally about twelve times in addition to other events such as the RAC rally and Dutch July rally.
 His cherished number plate, GTY 7, seemed to bring him a lot of luck so he decided to keep it.

-When National Numbers Ltd first started in the business in the early 1980s, we used to buy and sell vintage British motorcycles.
-If, as often happened, the bikes were exported we used to 'rescue' the cherished number plates.
+When National Numbers first started trading in the early 1980s, the company used to buy and sell vintage British motorcycles.
+If, as often happened, the bikes were exported National Numbers would "rescue" the cherished number plates.
 The following are some details of some of the old vehicles which have passed through our hands, all with very early plates:

 BR 5145 On 1926 Rudge